JAlcocerT/JAlcocerT/content/blog/outro-kindle.md

 **Intro**

-Being able to create your ebook as a code and having a website to publish it is great.
+Being able to **create a ebook** as a code and having a website to publish it is great.

 But if you have consumed ebooks that other has written, you will have a lot of clippins.